fusionfabric/open-api-standard/Customization.md

 ### Implementation

-The following APIs and endpoints must be fully considered when implementing custom fields for a resource:
+The following APIs and endpoints should be provided when implementing custom fields for a resource:

 1. The **resource API** must ensure that `POST`, `PUT` and `GET` support custom fields e.g.:
     - `GET /customer/{id}` should allow a client to retrieve a resource's common and custom **data** fields